 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Financing Authority's basic financial statements.
-The GASB schedule of net position, GASB schedule of revenues, expenses and changes in net position and other information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying supplementary information on pages 17 to 20 is presented for purposes of additional analysis as required by an Administrative Directive dated June 24, 2003, Financial Reporting Requirements for Auxiliary Organizations, from the California State University Office of the Chancellor, and is not a required part of the basic financial statements.

-The GASB schedule of net position, GASB schedule of revenues, expenses and changes in net position, and other information are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the GASB schedule of net position, GASB schedule of revenues, expenses and changes in net position and other information are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.